 Nevertheless, 2020 saw the world experience unprecedented economic upheaval, as the health of populations and national economies took substantial blows.
 The primary focus of the foreseeable future will be to revive the global economy from the damage caused by the COVID-19 pandemic.

-Join our webinar alongside a panel of C-suite executives as we discuss how important a role technology brands will play in the economic recovery after a year of turbulence, and how we predict where technological innovations will take brands in the next 5, 10, and 25 years.
+Over 100 delegates joined our webinar alongside a panel of C-suite executives as we discussed how important a role technology brands played in the economic recovery after a year of turbulence, and how we predict where technological innovations will take brands in the next 5, 10, and 25 years.

-Taking place at the time of our usual Davos event, the webinar will launch the Brand Finance Global 500 2021 rreport and present the findings of our annual study into the world's 500 most valuable and strongest brands across all sectors and countries, as well as the Brand Finance Brand Guardianship Index 2021 ranking of the world's top 100 CEOs.
+Taking place at the time of our usual Davos event, the webinar launched the Brand Finance Global 500 2021 report and presented the findings of our annual study into the world's 500 most valuable and strongest brands across all sectors and countries, as well as the Brand Finance Brand Guardianship Index 2021 ranking of the world's top 100 CEOs.

 |13.55 - 14.00||Guest Sign-on|